Here’s an overview of the 10 top gold-mining companies of 2017. Barrick Gold, Newmont Mining and AngloGold Ashanti were the top three.

 1. Barrick Gold (TSX:ABX,NYSE:ABX)

-Barrick Gold took the top spot on the list in 2016 despite seeing a slight decline in output from the previous year.
-The company’s production dropped more drastically between 2013 and 2014, when it declined from 222.9 tonnes to 194.4 tonnes.
+Barrick Gold took the top spot on last year’s gold-mining companies list despite seeing a slight decline in output from the previous year.
+The mining company’s output dropped more drastically between 2013 and 2014, when it declined from 222.9 tonnes to 194.4 tonnes.
 That fall came as Barrick went through structural shifts that led to modifications in production.
 Those adjustments allowed the industry leader to become more flexible with its finances, but changed its pace of production.

 2. Newmont Mining (NYSE:NEM,TSX:NMC)

-Newmont Mining has significant operations in North and South America, as well as Asia, Australia and Africa.
-The company produced 163.3 tonnes of gold in 2016, an increase from 2015’s 156.6 tonnes.
-In 2017, the company expects to increase its output to between 5 and 5.4 million ounces.
-Full-year production at its Merian and Long Canyon mines should more than offset declines at its Twin Creek and Yanacocha operations.
+Newmont Mining is another top gold-mining company.
+It has significant operations in North and South America, as well as Asia, Australia and Africa.
+Newmont produced 163.8 tonnes of gold in 2017, nearly the same as the year before.
+In 2017, the company exceeded its expected output and experienced the first full year of production at both the Merian and Long Canyon mines.

 3. AngloGold Ashanti (NYSE:AU)